zoobab/hsbxlsite/content/projects/citygate/index.md

 - What with snailmail letters?
 - What is the 'préavis'?
 In other words, how many time do we get when they stop the contract?
 - Is there already internet available?
-- can we have our own telephone / coax line for our own internet?
+- Can we have our own telephone / coax line for our own internet?

 # /TODO
 We have a kanboard for this project on